PixarAnimationStudios/ruby-jss/README.md

 ## REQUIREMENTS

-the JSS gem was written for Mac OS X, and the Casper Suite version 9.4 or higher, and Ruby 1.8.7 and 2.0.0 (the two versions that come with OS X 10.9).
+the JSS gem was written for:

+* Mac OS X 10.8 and higher
+* Casper Suite version 9.4 or higher
+* Ruby 1.8.7 and 2.0.0 (the two versions that come with OS X 10.9).

 It also requires these gems, which will be installed automatically if you install JSS with `gem install jss`